ptenbrock/weiss_gripper_ieg76/README.md

  3. Click the button *Verbinden*
  4. Click the button *Aktivieren*
  5. Click the button *Referenzieren*
- 6. Click the buttons *Schließen* / *Öffnen* to close/open the gripper
+ 6. Click the buttons *Schließen* / *Öffnen* of the grasp configuration you would like to use to close/open the gripper
  7. Click the button *Deaktivieren*
  8. Click the button *Trennen*